whatisnuclear/website/about.md

 <h5>Articles, editing, sysadmin</h5>

-I'm a reactor physicist working on the design of an advanced nuclear reactor for a nuclear innovation company, where I&rsquo;ve been since 2009.
+I'm a reactor physicist working on the design of an advanced nuclear reactor for a nuclear innovation company, where I've been since 2009.
 I have a Ph.D. in nuclear engineering from the University of Michigan based on the multiobjective optimization of fast reactors using perturbation-based equilibrium cycle methods. <a href="https://partofthething.com">Visit my personal home page.</a>